Lightning-AI/litdata/README.md

 The `StreamingDataset` is compatible with any data type, including **images, text, video, audio, geo-spatial, and multimodal data** and it is a drop-in replacement for your PyTorch [IterableDataset](https://pytorch.org/docs/stable/data.html#torch.utils.data.IterableDataset) class.
 For example, it is used by [Lit-GPT](https://github.com/Lightning-AI/lit-gpt/blob/main/pretrain/tinyllama.py) to pretrain LLMs.

-Finally, the `StreamingDataset` is fast!
-Check out our [benchmark](https://lightning.ai/lightning-ai/studios/benchmark-cloud-data-loading-libraries).

 # 🚀 Benchmarks

 [Imagenet-1.2M](https://www.image-net.org/) is a famous dataset used to compare Computer Vision deep learning models.
 Its train dataset contains 1281167 images.
 Find the full reproducible [Lightning Studio Benchmark](https://lightning.ai/) [here](https://lightning.ai/lightning-ai/studios/benchmark-cloud-data-loading-libraries).